apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 :dscp:                     The Differentiated Services Code Point (DSCP) with which to mark traffic as it leaves the CDN and reaches clients
 :edgeHeaderRewrite:        Rewrite operations to be performed on TCP headers at the Edge-tier cache level - used by the Header Rewrite Apache Trafficserver plugin
 :fqPacingRate:             The Fair-Queuing Pacing Rate in Bytes per second set on the all TCP connection sockets in the Delivery Service (see ``man tc-fc_codel`` for more information) - Linux only

+	.. deprecated:: 1.3
+		This field is only present/available in API versions 1.2 and lower - it has been removed in API version 1.3

 :geoLimit:                 The setting that determines how content is geographically limited - this is an integer on the interval [0-2] where the values have these meanings:
+:geoLimitCountries:        A string containing a comma-separated list of country codes (e.g. "US,AU") which are allowed to request content through this Delivery Service
+:geoLimitRedirectUrl:      A URL to which clients blocked by :ref:`Regional Geographic Blocking <regionalgeo-qht>` or the ``geoLimit`` settings will be re-directed

 	0
 		None - no limitations